 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will participate in 2 Discussion Board Forums.
-Each forum will be completed in 2 parts.
-First, the candidate will create a 450 word thread in response to the prompt.
+Discussions are collaborative learning experiences and will focus on building conflict resolution resources for the class.
+Each discussion will be completed in 2 parts.
+First, the candidate will create a 500-word thread in response to the prompt.
 The thread must include at least one in-text citation from the textbook, scholarly journals, and/or the Bible.
-The candidate will then submit 100 word replies to 2 peers.
+Then, you will submit a 200-word reply to 2 peers.
 Each reply should include at least one in-text citation from the textbook, scholarly journals, and/or the Bible.
 While differing opinions are expected, professional respect and courtesy are also expected.
-(MLO: A, B, C, F, G, H)
+(MLO: A, B, F)

 During this course, the candidate will complete 4 Biblical Critique Assignments.
 For each critique, the candidate will read, reflect, and respond to the assigned Bible character(s) and verses.
 Each Bible character(s) and verses correlate to a conflict.
 Studying these conflicts will help candidates understand how to honor God during conflict and seek reconciliation.
 (MLO: A, B, C, D, E)